DrHazemAli/image-studio/docs/legacy/configuration.md

 ---

-**Need help?** Check out our [Getting Started Guide](getting-started.md) for quick setup instructions or visit our [GitHub repository](https://github.com/DrHazemAli/azure-image-studio) for the latest updates.
+**Need help?** Check out our [Getting Started Guide](getting-started.md) for quick setup instructions or visit our [GitHub repository](https://github.com/DrHazemAli/image-studio) for the latest updates.

-Made with ❤️ by the Azure Image Studio community
+Made with ❤️ by the Image Studio community